-Dr. Rosa's research work is in the field of nonlinear dynamics with special emphasis on synchronization of complex systems.
+Dr. Rosa's research work is in the field of computational neuroscience and nonlinear dynamics, with special emphasis on synchronization of complex systems.
 A particular complex system of interest is networks of neuron.
-Synchronous networks of neurons are critical in mechanisms associated with rhythmic motions such as mastication, breathing, walking, swimming and flying.
-Abnormal synchrony has been associated with neurological disorders such as epilepsy, Parkinson's disease, and depression, for example, and in many processes associated with circadian rhythms.
-In the brain, synchronization is also directly related to memory and information processing.
-It is therefore difficult to overemphasize the relevance of studies in computational and experimental neuroscience in general, and in those related to synchronization in particular.
+Synchronous neurons are critical in mechanisms associated with rhythmic motions such as mastication, breathing, walking, swimming and flying.
+Abnormal synchrony has been associated with neurological disorders such as epilepsy, Parkinson's disease, and depression, and in many processes associated with circadian rhythms.
+Synchronization is also directly related to memory and information processing.

 University of Minnesota